 In dentistry, prevention is even more important than in most of medicine.
-It isn’t just that prevention is less expensive than restoration.
+It isn’t just that preventative dentistry is less expensive than restoration.
 Unlike other tissues in your body, tooth enamel cannot truly heal.
 The body’s mechanisms to repair it are very limited.
 Once it’s gone, it’s gone.
 And repairs are less functional than your natural enamel.

 That’s why we take preventive dentistry very seriously at Oasis Dental Arts.
 If you are looking for a Scripps Ranch dentist who makes preventive dentistry a priority, please call (858) 271-1010 or contact us online today for an appointment with Dr. Ramin Goshtasbi at Oasis Dental Arts.